-The course is primarily a lecture course.
+The course is a mix of a lecture and discussion course.
 However, other approaches may be used to facilitate learning.
-These include: class discussions, videos, demonstrations, and in-class activities.
+These include: videos, demonstrations and in-class activities.
+Overall this will be a highly interactive class and students will be encouraged to participate.